mans2singh/GettingAndCleaningDataProject/README.md

 #### Helper function
 * A helper function is also used for making the variables more readable.

+### Executing the script
+The script can be launched from the R environment using the command
+> source("run_analysis.R")

 ### Details of the processing steps:

 #### Setting up common data